About Sanctum & Soil

 Sanctum & Soil is a space for remembering what is already within you.

 My care is sacred because I believe each body, each story, each person is inherently worthy of reverence.
-To me, being steady means showing up to your one precious life with intention and choice — not perfection.
+To me, being steady means showing up to your one precious life with intention and choice, not perfection.
 This is holy ground, the soil of our growth.

 I am especially committed to walking alongside teens and trauma survivors, and I am currently developing a peer-led suicide prevention initiative to reach those who feel most lost.
-Clients describe my approach as deeply attuned: I take time to understand your goals, support your self-defined growth, and lovingly reflect when you are not showing up for the life you say you want.
+Clients describe my approach as deeply attuned: I take time to understand your goals, support your self-defined growth, and gently reflect when you are not showing up for the life you say you want.

 Meet Anique

-Sanctum & Soil began with a quiet shift — a decision to turn toward healing when pain had narrowed what I thought was possible.
+Sanctum & Soil began with a quiet shift, a decision to turn toward healing when pain had narrowed what I thought was possible.
 I created this space to share the practices that helped me reconnect: trauma awareness, nervous system education, and embodied mindfulness.

 Every offering comes from both lived experience and deep care.
 I don’t promise a “fix.”
-What I offer is steady, gentle space for others to remember their way home.
+What I offer is a steady, gentle space for others to remember their way home.

 I am Anique, and I’m honored you are here.

-I am a 200-hour Yoga Teacher, Certified Neuromuscular Trigger Point Massage Therapist, C-CAR Certified Recovery Coach, and a Qualified Behavioral Health Assistant.
-I am currently completing my B.A. in Applied Behavioral Science (expected Spring 2026) and have four years of experience working in a trauma-informed environment at The Body Based Mindfulness Center.
-There, I have led trauma-sensitive yoga, breathwork, and pranayama classes, and facilitated workshops on mindfulness for anxiety, depression, and nervous system regulation.
+I have four years of experience working in a trauma-informed environment at The Body Based Mindfulness Center, where I’ve led trauma-sensitive yoga, breathwork, and pranayama classes, and facilitated workshops on mindfulness for anxiety, depression, and nervous system regulation.